 Exemplary Clinical Practice Award

-The Nursing Professional Governance Organization (NPGO) will honor one professional nurse from UVA Health for Exemplary Clinical Practice.
+The Nursing Professional Governance Organization (NPGO) will honor one professional nurse from the University Medical Center for Exemplary Clinical Practice.

 Eligibility:

-• Nominees must have been employed by UVA Health for at least 12 months.
+• Nominees must have been employed by University Medical Center for at least 12 months.

 • Nominees must have completed their area orientation by time of submission.